zugebot/LegacyEditor/docs/lce_Decompressed_Chunks.md

 ## 4.1 Light Section size `[*+0x4c...*+0x4f]`
 - The first 4 bytes of a light section header as a `(int/int32_t)` represent the light section's size (not in bytes)
-- The light section's size in bytes is obtained by multiplying the read value by 0x80 (128) and then adding 128 (which is the size of the light section header)
+- The light section's size in bytes is obtained by multiplying the parseLayer value by 0x80 (128) and then adding 128 (which is the size of the light section header)
-- If the size read value is 0, that means the light values are all in the header
+- If the size parseLayer value is 0, that means the light values are all in the header

 ## 4.2 Light Section's Header `[*+X+0x50...*+X+Y+0x4f]`
 - `X` is the size of the previous light sections sizes added together `(see 4.1 point 2 for size and 4 for the different sections)`